-CERTIFICATION PURSUANT TO SECTION 301 (A) OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION PURSUANT TO SECTION 301 (a) OF THE SARBANES-OXLEY ACT OF 2002

+CERTIFICATION
-- I, E. Del Thachuk, certify that: - 1.
-I have received this annual report of Form 10-KSB for the year ended August 31, 2003 of Standard Capital Corporation, the registrant; - 2.
-Based on my knowledge, this annual report does not contain any untrue statements of a material fact or omit to state a material fact necessary to make the statement made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this annual report. - 3.
-Based on my knowledge, the financial statements, other than financial information included in this annual report, fairly present in all material respects the financial condition, results of operations and cash flows of the registrant as of, and for, the periods presented in this annual report; - 4.
-The registrant's other certifying officer and I are responsible for establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rules 13a-14 and 15d-14) for the registrant and we have:

-- a. designed such disclosure controls and procedures to ensure that material information relating to the registrant is made know to us by others within those entities, particularly during the period in which this annual report is being prepared; - b. evaluated the effectiveness of the registrant's disclosure controls and procedures as of a date within 90 days prior to the filing date of this annual report (the "Evaluation Date"); and - c. presented in this annual report our conclusion about effectiveness of the disclosure controls and procedures based on our evaluation as of the Evaluation Date; - 5.
-The registrant's other certifying officer and I have disclosed, based on our most recent evaluation, to the registrant's auditors and the audit committee of registrant's board of directors: - a. all significant deficiencies in the design or operation of internal controls which could adversely affect the registrant's ability to record, process, summarize and report financial data and have identified for the registrant's auditors any material weaknesses in internal control; and - b. any fraud, whether or not material, that involves management or other employees who have a significant role in the registrant's internal controls; - 6.
-The registrant's other certifying officer and I have indicated in this annual report whether or not there were significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of our most recent evaluation, including any corrective actions with regards to significant deficiencies and material weaknesses.
+I, Del Thachuk, certify that:

+- 1. I have reviewed this Form 10K-SBA of Standard Capital Corporation (the "small business issuer"); - 2.
+Based on my knowledge, this report does not contain any untrue statements of a material fact or omit to state a material fact necessary to make the statements made, in the light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report; - 3.
+Based on my knowledge, the financial statements, and other financial information included in this report, fairly present in all material respects the financial condition, results of operations and cash flows of the small business issuer as of, and for, the periods presented in this report; - 4.
+The small business issuer's other certifying officer(s) and I are responsible for establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) and internal control over financial reporting (as defined in Exchange Act Rules 13a-15(f) and 15d-15(f)) for the small business issuer and have: - (a) Designed such disclosure controls and procedures, or cause such disclosure controls and procedures to be designed under our supervision, to ensure that material information relating to the small business issuer, including its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which this report is being prepared; - (b) Designed such internal control over financial reporting, or caused such internal control over financial reporting to be designed under our supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles; - (c) Evaluated the effectiveness of the small business issuer's disclosure controls and procedures and presented in this report our conclusions about the effectiveness of the disclosure controls and procedures, as the end of the period covered by this report based on such evaluation; and - (d) Disclosed in this report any changes in the small business issuer's internal control over financial reporting that occurred during the small business issuer's most recent fiscal quarter (the small business issuer's forth fiscal quarter in the case of an annual report) that has materially affected, or is reasonably likely to materially affect, the small business issuer's internal control over the financial reporting; and - 5.
+The small business issuer's other certifying officer(s) and I have disclosed, based on our most recent evaluation of internal control over financing reporting, to the small business issuer's auditors and the audit committee of the small business issuer's board of directors (or persons performing the equivalent functions): - (a) All significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to adversely affect the small business issuer's ability to record, process, summarize and report financial information; and - (b) Any fraud, whether or not material, that involves management or other employees who have a significant role in the small business issuer's internal control over financial reporting.
-Dated: November 26, 2003

-/s/ "E. Del Thachuk"

-E. Del Thuchuk, Chief Executive Officer, President and Director
+/s/ "E. Del Thachuk" Chief Executive Officer President and Director